manuel-serrano/hiphop/doc/api.md

 Attributes and children of the node:

-* An expression or a signal name.
-* `pre` (optional, if signal name is given): test the presence of the signal at the previous instant.
+* A delay expression.
 * An optional counter expression.
 * Take at least one child.

 The Abort statement instantaneously start its body.
-The body is instantaneously preempted and the Abort terminates at the instant where the expression is true, or the signal is present.
+The body is instantaneously preempted and the Abort terminates at the instant where the delay expression elapses.

 In the following example, `S` is emitted at the first instant.
 On the following reaction, `O` is not emitted, but `W` is emitted: